 The general story for each episode of The Dreamstone; Urpgor invents a device for Zordrak to help capture the stone, Sgt Blob and his men are sent to the Land Of Dreams with device in hand, the Urpneys steal the stone but screw things up (either due to their incompetance, the heroes' intervening or some other horrible twist of luck) and the Noops retrieve the stone from them just in time to prevent Zordrak sending nightmares to the Land Of Dreams.
 Oh and Frizz moans something for the final line.
 A handful of exceptions exist (usually when Zordrak finds a method of sending nightmares different from stealing the stone) but they are outweighed by the usual formula.

-The Fairly Oddparents goes by this formula: Something in Timmy's life sucks, he makes a wish to change it, it works out great at first, then somebody says, "What could possibly go wrong?"
+The Fairly Oddparents goes by this formula: Something in Timmy's life sucks, he makes a wish to change it, it works out great at first.
 At this point, crap hits the fan, and Timmy has to overcome the wish to bring everything back to normal.
 So he spends the rest of the episode trying to find a way to fix whatever's preventing him from wishing things right again, or find another way to fix the problem.
 In the end, Timmy learns some sort of life lesson.
 And then forgets it.

 And then there's the movie specials.
 Every movie would involve Cosmo and Wanda (and in more recent specials, Poof) being separated from Timmy, but they get back together in the end.